All Episodes

 I will know I did what I thought was right to save this country.

-Holy you believe now, they're burying Ryan.
+Holy you believe now.

-Okay, now not only are the Republicans to lose the house, Ryan is going to lose his seat.
+Okay, now not only are the Republicans to lose the House, Ryan is going to lose his seat.

 Have you got enough savings?